cassfolk/HW.Folkers/README.md

 # HW.Folkers

-## Within this folder will be all submitted homework for Cassie Folkers
+Within this folder will be all submitted homework for Cassie Folkers.